Frequently Asked Questions FAQ

 The time measurements are gathered in a test environment, and thus have all the potential biases that come with that:

-- location - The HAR files are generated from Redwood City, CA. The distance to the site's servers can affect time measurements.
+- Location - The HAR files are generated from various datacenters in the US.
+The distance to the site's servers can affect time measurements.

 - Internet connection - The connection speed, latency, and packet loss from the test location is another variable that affects time measurements.

-Given these conditions it's virtually impossible to compare WebPagetest.org's time measurements with those gathered in other browsers or locations or connection speeds.
-They are best used as a source of comparison.
+Given these conditions it's virtually impossible to compare the HTTP Archive's time measurements with those gathered in other browsers, locations or connection speeds.
+They are best used as a source of comparison only within the HTTP Archive dataset.

 How do I use BigQuery to write custom queries over the data?